bartosjiri/multisig-signer-incentives/README.md

 ## Disclaimer

-All data in this repository is collected from publicly available resources or from a survey with user agreement.
+All data in this repository has been collected from publicly available resources or through discussions with users with their agreement.

-The data may not be up-to-date.